wordofwarning/wordofwarning.org/current/2022-emergency/index.md

 *Presented by* Word of Warning *+* Contact

-Manchester’s twenty-second micro-marathon of the bizarre, the bold + the beautiful takes over <a href="http://contactmcr.com" target="_blank">Contact</a> on Saturday 1 October with a daytime of performance installations, one-to-ones, and interventions — followed by an evening full of short shows.
+Manchester’s twenty-second micro-marathon of the bizarre, the bold + the beautiful takes over <a href="http://contactmcr.com" target="_blank">Contact</a> on Saturday 1 October — with a daytime of performance installations, one-to-ones, and interventions, followed by an evening full of short shows.

+The call for artist's proposals is now open — so if you would like to take part in what is *probably* England's longest running Live Art event, read on…

 #### Call-out
-The call for artist's proposals is now open — so if you would like to take part in what is *probably* England's longest running Live Art event, read on…

-Artists working in Live Art, contemporary performance, time-based media. and interdisciplinary arts are now invited to submit proposals; work can be in any relevant artform/medium, though some live presence is desirable.
-For full details and to apply please go to <a href="https://emergencymcr.posthaven.com/emergency-22-call-for-proposals" target="_blank">emergencymcr.posthaven.com/emergency-22-call-for-proposals</a>.
+Artists working in Live Art, contemporary performance, time-based media, and interdisciplinary arts are now invited to submit proposals; work can be in any relevant artform/medium, though some live presence is desirable.<br>For full details and to apply please go to <a href="https://bit.ly/Emerg22" target="_blank">bit.ly/Emerg22</a>.

 Proposal Deadline: Friday 5 August, 5pm.